Zhong-Shan-Hui/visitor-entry-system/README.md

 # Features-

-1) This is a <b>responsive and dynamic website</b> and will work on all devices.
+1) This is a <b>responsive and dynamic web application</b> and will work on all devices.

-2) This website is built with HTML, CSS, JavaScript, Bootstrap, jQuery, PHP, MySQL.
+2) This application is built with HTML, CSS, JavaScript, Bootstrap, jQuery, PHP, MySQL.
 We have also used the template provided by https://adminlte.io/?2.

-3) You can have a visit of our website at <i> http://visitor.infinityfreeapp.com </i>.
+3) You can have a visit of our web application at <i> http://visitor.infinityfreeapp.com </i>.